microchipgnu/container4container2wasm/README.md

 ```

 - **Dockerfile**: Builds the Docker image with necessary dependencies.
-- **docker-entrypoint.sh**: Entrypoint script that performs the Docker image to WASM conversion.
+- **docker_entrypoint.sh**: Entrypoint script that performs the Docker image to WASM conversion.
 - **run_conversion.sh**: Bash script to automate the entire workflow.
 - **src**: Directory containing source Dockerfiles or image references along with target architecture and target type files.